Venezuela seaports need spending boost, says former agency head

 Alptraum | Dreamstime.com

-Traders of recyclable commodities who see an opportunity to move more material in or out of Venezuela in the wake of its regime change may be relying on freight sector infrastructure that has been neglected, according to one shipping executive.
+Recyclable commodities traders who see an opportunity to move more material in or out of Venezuela in the wake of its regime change may be relying on freight sector infrastructure that has been neglected, according to a shipping executive.

-An early January article by Stuart Chirls posted to the website of Tennessee-based FreightWaves, quotes a former Federal Maritime Commission (FMC) chairperson as saying that ocean shippers call on parts in Venezuela with years- or decades-old equipment, referring to some port facilities as “a disaster.”
+A FreightWaves report by Stuart Chirls quotes a former Federal Maritime Commission (FMC) chairperson as saying that ocean shippers call on parts in Venezuela with years- or decades-old equipment, referring to some port facilities as “a disaster.”

 Ousted Venezuelan President Nicolas Maduro and his predecessor Hugo Chavez led Venezuela from 1999 to the beginning of this year, when a United States military raid resulted in the extraction of Chavez to stand trial on drug trafficking allegations in the U.S.

-The tenure of both presidents was marked by hostile words toward the U.S. government and unfriendly actions toward American and European companies.
+The tenure of both presidents was marked by hostile words toward the U.S. government and unfriendly actions toward U.S. and European companies.

-One recycling related company that was left with a stranded investment in the nation was Ireland-based paperboard producer Smurfit Westrock.
+One recycling related company that was left with a stranded investment in the nation was Dublin-based paper packaging company Smurfit Westrock.

-In September 2018, the packaging board producer, then known as Smurfit Kappa Group (SKG), announced, “Due to the continuing actions and interference of the government of Venezuela, SKG is no longer able to exercise control over the business of Smurfit Kappa Carton de Venezuela.”
+In September 2018, Smurfit Westrock, then known as Smurfit Kappa Group, announced that due to the continuing actions and interference of the government of Venezuela, it was no longer able to exercise control over the business of Smurfit Kappa Carton de Venezuela.

-A current list of the company’s locations on the Smurfit Westrock website does not include Venezuela as among the countries in which it operates.
+A current list of the company’s locations on the Smurfit Westrock website does not include Venezuela.

-Throughout this century, Venezuela’s government cultivated stronger diplomatic ties with Russia and the People’s Republic of China rather than the U.S. or most European nations.
+Throughout this century, Venezuela’s government cultivated stronger diplomatic ties with Russia and China rather than the U.S. or most European nations.

-However, the FreightWaves article indicates container shipping lines including CMA CGM, Maersk, MSC and Seaboard Marine maintain service to Puerto Cabello, Venezuela, with Denmark-based Maersk telling the freight news service it has a staff of 17 people in the nation.
+However, the FreightWaves report indicates container shipping lines, including CMA CGM, Maersk, MSC and Seaboard Marine, maintain service to Puerto Cabello, Venezuela, with Denmark-based Maersk having a staff of 17 people in the nation.

 Port handling services in Puerto Cabello had until recently been managed by a locally based but international consortium known as Pan American Port Operator LTD Corp.
 S.A.
-However, that organization’s “concession for agent and maritime services [was] seized by the Maduro regime this past May,” says FreightWaves.
+However, that organization’s concession for agent and maritime services was seized by the Maduro regime this past May, according to FreightWaves.

-Chirls closes his FreightWaves article by citing published reports indicating the U.S. government is planning to a trip for infrastructure firms and other companies to Venezuela this March “to assess conditions.”
+Chirls closes his FreightWaves report by citing published reports indicating the U.S. government is planning a trip for infrastructure firms and other companies to Venezuela this March to assess conditions.

 In 2025 metals recycling-related statistics gathered by the U.S. Census Bureau and the U.S. Geological Survey, Venezuela does not appear as recurring buyers or sellers of steel, aluminum or copper scrap, although fellow South American nations Brazil, Colombia and Peru sometimes appear on those lists.